- Get Started

 component and a config

-object created with the defineWidgetConfig
+object created with defineWidgetConfig

 object, you specify the zone to inject the widget into in the zone